mattmeyers/req/README.md

-# req
+# reql

-`req` is a command line HTTP request runner that uses HCL for request definitions and provides a REPL for easy usage.
+`reql` is a command line HTTP request runner that uses HCL for request definitions and provides a REPL for easy usage.

 ## Installation

-`req` can be directly installed with the following command
+`reql` can be directly installed with the following command

 ```sh
 go install github.com/mattmeyers/req/cmd/req@latest